Our Essential Services

 Both the public healthcare system and private health insurance sector in the UK have pros and cons.
 If you are having difficulties understanding what these options entail, our UK healthcare system section will help inform your decision.
 You will find information on your public and private alternatives, and other essential aspects of health care, such as finding a doctor, and giving birth in the UK.

 The country’s National Healthcare System (NHS) is regarded as one of the best in the world.
-As an expat, you will be entitled to all the services provided by the NHS, reducing health care costs to the minimum.
-Should you decide to get private medical insurance, you will have faster access to specialists, better facilities, and reduced waiting times.Read Guide
+As an expat, you will be entitled to all the services provided by the NHS, reducing health care costs to a minimum.
+However, be aware that the wait lists for specialists or for non-emergency surgery can be long.
+Should you decide to get private medical insurance, you will have faster access to specialists, better facilities, and reduced wait times.Read Guide

 To successfully juggle all these factors, it is important to have at hand information on the best banks in the UK, what you will need to do to open a non-resident bank account, and how much taxes are in the UK.
 You will find all this information and more in our Comprehensive Guide about Opening a Bank Account and Managing Your Taxes.Read Guide